-A few days ago, as I was writing this post (it’s about puppies, you’ll love it), a few questions began to quicken somewhere in my brain.
+A few days ago, when documenting this article (it's about puppies, you'll love it), a few questions started to emerge.
 Why do we find certain things cute?
-Why can my brain perceive such a wide array of things and beings as ‘cute’?
+Why can my brain perceive such a wide array of things and beings as 'cute'?
 And why does it give me that warm, mushy feeling inside?
-Let’s find out, starting with:
+Let's find out and explore the science of cuteness.

-This is what our current understanding of cuteness boils down to.
+Essentially, this is what our current understanding of cuteness boils down to.
 Our brains have evolved to take certain elements associated with our younglings as cues for a nurturing instinct.
 We feel the push of that instinct in our desire to take a baby and pinch its cheeks.
-It makes us want to keep it warm and well fed.
+It makes us want to keep it warm and well-fed.
 Finally, it keeps us from throwing the baby/ourselves to the bears after two straight weeks of being woken up in the middle of the night (this is very useful).

 It also seems that the evolutionary advantage we talked about earlier did a lot to tilt the playing field.
 Humanity today seems to have a pretty homogenous view of what constitutes 'cute', suggesting that the cute-instinct imposed itself throughout all human populations.
 Even infants themselves seem to be more drawn to other cute infant faces compared to un-cute ones, a sign that recognition of cute is so important to the human race it got hard-wired into our brains.

 Why, then, are so many other things cute?

 Does this sea slug look cute to you?
 Let's be honest -- of course it does.
 But is that sea slug your kid?